MilosNalovic/MilosNalovic/README.md

 Developer/ Hr generalist/ Techonlogy geek
 -----------------------------------------

 My full-time profession is as HR generalist @ School of electrical engineering.
-I have a passion for programming and started with PHP in 2017 when I learned OOP concepts.
+I have a passion for programming and i've started with PHP in 2017 when I learned OOP concepts.
 Now I am into front-end development javascript -react.

 * 🌍  I'm based in Belgrade, Serbia
 * ✉️  You can contact me at [milos.nalovic@gmail.com](mailto:milos.nalovic@gmail.com)